top of page

 A woman in a set position for a race on green turf, focused and determined.
 Text: "MOTIVATION" and "The Fuel That Keeps You Moving."

-Think of motivation as gasoline in your car—it powers you through the journey. whereas vision is the end product of your desired outcome, like the destination the car takes you to.
+Think of motivation as gasoline in your car,it powers you through the journey.
+Whereas vision is the end product of your desired outcome, like the destination the car takes you to.

 • Vision is the destination,

-• Motivation is what keeps you going.
+• Motivation is what keeps you on the righ road while providing energy to keep going.

 Without spiritual vision, motivation won’t last, it will slowly dissipate because there’s no clear direction and goal to keep it alive.

-This is why people create mood boards, to provide a visual representation of their goals and aspirations.
-It help them stay motivated, inspired and move forwrd in the right direction.
 It is a physical vision. something tangible they can refer to and refresh their memory of why they on this journey.

 When I worked in the fashion industry for a French Forecasting Trend Agency, we would create seasonal mood boards to tell a story about where fashion was heading.